BMeyerKC/meteor-knockout/readme.md

 This package provides the full power of Knockout to Meteor.

 That being said - the focus is two killer features:

 1. Form Auto-Syncing
 2. Form Validation

+Currently:
-Currently, Meteor has no form validation and to write synced forms requires tons of boiler-plate.
+* Meteor has no form validation and a synced form requires tons of boiler-plate.

-Currently, MappedQuery for [Knockout.meteor] does not work - it is not due to this package - but a library issue.
+* MappedQuery for [Knockout.meteor](https://github.com/steveluscher/knockout.meteor) does not work - due to a library issue.

 ## Demos
 I am working on a full demo - to be released soon.

-The dynamic_finders demo in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) works - remove the client dir and run "mrt add knockout".
+The dynamic_finders demo in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) - remove the client dir and run "mrt add knockout".

-As MappedQuery does not work - the todos_list in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) example is not functional.
+As MappedQuery does not work - the todos_list example in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) is not functional.

 jsFiddle of Form Validation (no Meteor code) - [Demo](http://jsfiddle.net/ericbarnard/KHFn8/)